-The Internal Revenue Service (IRS) determined and informed the System in March 2003 that the Plan and the 401(k) Plan are designed in accordance with the applicable sections of the Internal Revenue Code (IRC).
+The Internal Revenue Service (IRS) determined and informed the System in August 2013 that the Plan and the 401(k) Plan are designed in accordance with the applicable sections of the Internal Revenue Code (IRC).

 The Plan and the 401(k) Plan have been amended subsequent to the receipt of the latest IRS determination letters.
 However, the Plan administrator and the Plan's tax counsel believe that the Plan and the 401(k) Plan are currently designed and being operated in compliance with the applicable requirements of the IRC.
 Therefore, no provision for income taxes has been included in these financial statements.
-In accordance with the IRS review cycle, the System submitted an application for new determination letters to the IRS during fiscal year 2009.
-As of September 30, 2012, the Plan and the 401(k) Plan have not received new determination letters from the IRS.
-The System has responded to all requests for information from the Plans' assigned IRS reviewer, and System staff have been informed by the IRS reviewer that the issuance of new determination letters is being held until the IRS addresses certain issues regarding leave conversion in governmental plans.
+As plans maintained for employees of an agency of the federal government, the Plan and the 401(k) Plan are governmental plans within the meaning of Section 3(32) of the Employee Retirement Income Security Act

-As plans maintained for employees of an agency of the federal government, the Plan and the 401(k) Plan are governmental plans within the meaning of Section 3(32) of the Employee Retirement Income Security Act (ERISA).
+(ERISA).
 For the most part, governmental plans are excluded from ERISA, which governs private employer pension plans.
 The Plan and the 401(k) Plan are also governmental plans within the meaning of Section 414(d) of the IRC and, as a result, are exempt from the requirements of the IRC that parallel those contained in ERISA.